 I hope these reports help to inspire and educate you!
 If you find they are hindering your progress, stop reading them and anything else that gets in your way.

-I’m now entering my fourth year of blogging, and I’ve finally decided to stop sharing blog income reports as of January 2020.
+I’m now entering my fourth year of blogging, and I’ve finally decided to stop sharing detailed blog income reports as of January 2020.
 Why?
 With my monthly income now well into the six figures, I no longer feel it’s helpful to new bloggers.
 In fact, it might be harmful as it could paint an unrealistic picture.
 That said, I still send out modified income reports, which focus on one specific segment of my income and delve deeper into it, so I’m not overwhelming you with giant monthly revenue figures.
 I think this is working well for now.

 If you are interested in learning more about my blogging method and techniques, and my personal story of how I created a full-income blog within one year, please subscribe to my little blogger mailing list below.